SanderMertens/flecs/docs/FAQ.md

 They are very similar.
 A system is a query paired up with a function that is executed automatically by the framework each frame.

 ### When should I use queries versus filters?
-Queries are the fastest way to iterate over entities as they are "prematched", which means that a query does not need to search as you're iterating it.
+Queries are the fastest way to iterate over entities as they are "pre-matched", which means that a query does not need to search as you're iterating it.
 Queries also provide the most flexible mechanism for selecting entities, with many query operators and other features.
 Queries are expensive to create however, as they register themselves with other parts of the framework.

 Filters on the other hand are slower to iterate over as they perform searching while you're iterating them, but they are very cheap to create as they are simple stack-objects that require no additional setup.